voc/voctomix/voctocore/README.md

 file=/opt/voc/share/bg.png
 ```

-Background sources is video only so audio sources will be ignored.
+The background source is **video only** and so any audio sources will be ignored.

 #### Blinding Video Sources